kubernetes/website/content/en/docs/setup/windows/intro-windows-in-kubernetes.md

 * File permissions - Windows uses an access control list based on SIDs, rather than a bitmask of permissions and UID+GID
 * File paths - convention on Windows is to use **\** instead of **/**.
 The Go IO libraries typically accept both and just make it work, but when you're setting a path or command line that's interpreted inside a container, **\** may be needed.
 * Signals - Windows interactive apps handle termination differently, and can implement one or more of these:
-  * A UI thread will handle well-defined messages including WM_CLOSE
+  * A UI thread handles well-defined messages including WM_CLOSE
-  * Console apps will handle ctrl-c or ctrl-break using a Control Handler
+  * Console apps handle ctrl-c or ctrl-break using a Control Handler
-  * Services will register a Service Control Handler function that can accept SERVICE_CONTROL_STOP control codes
+  * Services register a Service Control Handler function that can accept SERVICE_CONTROL_STOP control codes

 Exit Codes follow the same convention where 0 is success, nonzero is failure.
 The specific error codes may differ across Windows and Linux.
-However, exit codes passed from the Kubernetes components (kubelet, kube-proxy) will be unchanged.
+However, exit codes passed from the Kubernetes components (kubelet, kube-proxy) are unchanged.

 ##### V1.Container